 It’s not about being different.
 It’s about thinking differently.
 Ireland is simply a state of mind.
 In this case, to Fintan’s way of thinking, a superior state of mind; so disembodied as to be extra-territorial.
 As An Taoiseach Enda Kenny put it on Monday, we are a “global people.”
 In other words, we have no roots, no boundaries… nothing to tie us down.
 We are seeds in the wind.

 We have to write “Au contraire” on our banners again.

 But this time the words, ironically enough, must themselves have a contrary meaning.
 They have to imply the opposite of what they used to suggest – not that Ireland is enclosed but that it is open, not that we have a monolithic religious and ethnic identity but that we are enthusiastically pluralist, not that we look inwards but that we look outwards…

 There you have it, if England tries to be rooted, we must be rootless.
 If the English are sentimental and irrational, we must show them our ruthlessness.
 They are closed.
 We must be open.
 And the way to be open is to shut the door on all that is closed.

-One final point, and the most important point.
+One final point and probably the most important point.
 There seems to be an unstated assumption in all of this.
-It’s as if one day England woke up and decided it was going to be more insular and more nationalistic.
+It is as if one day England woke up and decided it was going to be more insular and more nationalistic.
 It voted Brexit on a sudden whim.
 It occurred outside of history.
-O’Toole has written quite a bit about Brexit, and while he has written much about England’s means and opportunity, he has been less interested in England’s motives.
+O’Toole has written quite a bit about Brexit and while he has written much about England’s means and opportunity, he has been less interested in England’s motives.
 How did it come that the English became more insular and more suspicious of the world?
 Did becoming an ethnic minority in their own capital city contribute to that feeling?
 Did the cult of openness itself contribute?

 This article was submitted by a National Party member.
 If you would like to submit an article for publication on the National Party website, follow this link.